Gohla/pie/tutorial/src/3_min_sound/5_overlap/index.md

 The result is that `output_file` now contains `"Hi there"`, even though `write_2` is inconsistent!

 This behaviour stems from the fact that we can `require` individual tasks, which is actually a great feature, not a bug!
-When we `require` a task, we are asking the build system to make **that task** consistent.
+When we `require` a task, we are asking the build system to make **that task** consistent, and get its up-to-date output.
 We are **not** asking the build system to make **all** tasks consistent.
 The build system recursively checks and executes only the tasks that are absolutely necessary to make that task consistent.
 If it would not do that, it would not truly be incremental!
 Therefore, we cannot (and shouldn't) get rid of this feature, and instead need to find another solution to this problem.

+While we require tasks "manually" here, through the `Pie` / `Session` API, this problem can also occur with tasks that require other tasks.
+For example, if `seq` would just be `Sequence(vec![write_1])`, and we'd end up in the same inconsistent state when requiring `seq`.
+Especially in large incremental builds with many different tasks, this can easily occur accidentally, causing subtle incrementality bugs.

+Let's go back to the test.
-As we saw in this test, `output_file` is not in a consistent state, because `write_2` is inconsistent and needs to be executed to bring `output_file` into a consistent state.
+In the test, `output_file` is not in a consistent state because `write_2` is inconsistent and needs to be executed to bring `output_file` into a consistent state.
 However, if `write_2` would write to another file, there would be no inconsistency.
 Let's write a test with separate output files.